goodonone/celebrity-health-fitness-video-subscription/README.md

 - HTTPONLY Cookies setup the project to procure user information using secure routes - /me.
 - Utilize a facedetection API such as face-api.js to center profile picture around user's face automatically.
 - A State management solution like NgRx.
+- Optimize for Safari and other popular browsers.

 # Backend
 The Backend for Celebrity Health & Fitness App was developed using MVC based Node.js and Express.js, utilizing Sequalize.
 With a RESTful API that can scale based on demands reliably; with MySQL as the database.